-Korean Marriage Certificate Translation by Professional Korean English Translators
+Korean to English Translation of Marriage Certificate by Professional Translators

-Translate your Korean marriage license from Korean to English and have it certified to meet requirements of the USCIS
+Translate your Korean marriage license to English and have it certified to meet requirements of the USCIS

-Korean to English translation by a third-party independent professional translation agency
+Korean to English translation by a third-party, independent professional translation service

-Translate your Korean Report and Certificate of Marriage: Your Korean marriage certificate is important document in applying for your Green Card, U.S. citizenship, American passport.
+Your marriage certificate is important document in applying for your Green Card, U.S. citizenship, or American passport.

 Marriage in South Korea is a civil procedure.
 Religious ceremony is not accepted as legal marriage.

-A typical South Korean Report and Certificate of Marriage contains your and your spouse’s (husband of wife) first, middle, and last name, maiden name of woman, your and your spouse’s father’s and mother’s name, name of issuing agency and place of registration, name and title of signing officer.
+A typical South Korean Report and Certificate of Marriage contains spouse’s (husband of wife) first, middle, and last name, maiden name of woman, and spouse’s father’s and mother’s name, name of issuing agency and place of registration, name and title of signing officer.

 Korean Family Census Register (Hojuk Dungbon) keeps all records of births, deaths, and marriages.
 Korean identification card (Jumin Deungnok Jeung) is required to get married in South Korea.